Skip to main content

 Research synthesisModerate evidenceModerate effect3 studies · 3 beneficial · 0 neutral · 0 harmful

-• Studied populations: adults with hypertension, patients with hematological malignancies undergoing chemotherapy, and patients with implantable cardioverter defibrillators
+• Studied populations: hypertensive adults aged 40–60 years, patients with hematological malignancies undergoing chemotherapy, and patients with implantable cardioverter defibrillators

 Caveats: Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
 Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-All studies used lavender essential oil via inhalation; results may not generalize to oral forms or other delivery methods.
+All studies used lavender essential oil via inhalation; oral or topical forms have not been evaluated for fatigue reduction.

 Time to effect